Xila-Project/Old_core/Documentation/source/Develop/Hardware Reference.rst

 ******************

 Flexibility being the cornerstone of Xila, it is therefore possible to run Xila on a multitude of different configurations.
-That is why Xila reference hardware is only here as default option for an easy quick start.
+That is why Xila Hardware Development Kit (X.H.D.K.) is only here as default option for an easy quick start.
 It is far from perfect, but is accessible to anyone who owns a soldering iron.
 So, you can change the design according to your need.
 Currently only the ESP32 based boards and Nextion displays are supported, but that should not last long.
-Here, you will find explaination about the general hardware design of Xila.
+Here, you will find explanation about the general hardware design of Xila.

 MCU
 ===